 Studying strategies to fight HIV in Brazil.
 Researching HIV care in Liberia.
 Investigating ways to increase cervical cancer screening in Nigeria.

-These are just some of the ways students and faculty from the University of Maryland School of Nursing (UMSON) spread their reach beyond Baltimore as participants in programs offered through University of Maryland, Baltimore’s Office of Global Health.
+These are just some of the ways students and faculty from the University of Maryland School of Nursing (UMSON) spread their reach beyond Baltimore as participants in programs offered through the School's Office of Global Health.

 Experiences from around the world were shared recently during the ninth annual “Global Health on the Ground: Students & Faculty Reflections from the Field.”
 The event featured student and faculty accomplishments from field placements in Brazil, Liberia, Nigeria, and Rwanda.